Laguna1989/obsidian_notes/Learnings/Talks/Johnathan Gopel - Remove virtual.md

 baz.store(Foo2{});
 ```

-- quite efficient code (no type erasure)
+- Quite efficient code (no type erasure)
-- there is the overhead of empty vectors for every type in the list that is not used (vtable is one vector, here we have N vectors for N types)
+- There is the overhead of empty vectors for every type in the list that is not used (vtable is one vector, here we have N vectors for N types)
-- ordering within each vector is stable.
+- Ordering within each vector is stable.
 Ordering is **not** stable between different types

 # Downsides of Avoiding Virtual